-The structural imbalance between critical needs and available resources persists.
-Even with past actions taken by the General Assembly to enact transportation and public transit funding legislation, the challenges abound for all forms of infrastructure.
+9 The structural imbalance between critical needs and available resources persists.
+Even with past

+10 actions taken by the General Assembly to enact transportation and public transit funding

+11 legislation, the challenges abound for all forms of infrastructure.

-Financial constraints continue in Transportation given the federal Highway Trust Fund, which pays for roads and transit, is barely solvent, and Congress has proven unable to develop a long-term solution.
+13 Financial constraints continue in transportation given the Federal Highway Trust Fund, which

+14 pays for roads and transit, is barely solvent, and Congress has proven unable to develop a long-

+- 15 term solution. - 16

-While many Cities and Towns own and maintain their own roads they cannot do so without critical support from the Commonwealth as noted in the 2021 Joint Legislative Audit and Review Commission's report on Transportation.
-Addressing the structural imbalance in transportation funding requires a shared state and local commitment.
+17 While many cities and towns own and maintain their own roads they cannot do so without critical

+18 support from the Commonwealth as noted in the 2021 Joint Legislative Audit and Review

+19 Commission's report on Transportation.
+Addressing the structural imbalance in transportation

+- 20 funding requires a shared state and local commitment. - 21

-Financial constraints are common across environmental programs.
-Continued investment is necessary to improve water quality and drinking water. and environmental services that encourage economic growth and responsible human development in our cities, towns, and counties.
-Further investments in environmental infrastructure are needed to reduce nutrients which cause harmful algae blooms and fish kills downstream such as in the Chesapeake Bay.
-Reducing these nutrient flows is essential to meeting Virginia's commitments to cleaning up the Chesapeake Bay.
+22 Financial constraints are common across environmental programs.
+Continued investment is

+- 23 necessary to improve water quality and drinking water. and environmental services that encourage - economic growth and responsible human development in our cities, towns, and counties.
+Further - investments in environmental infrastructure are needed to reduce nutrients which cause harmful - algae blooms and fish kills downstream such as in the Chesapeake Bay.
+Reducing these nutrient - 27 flows is essential to meeting Virginia's commitments to cleaning up the Chesapeake Bay. - 28

-Responding to continued and varied environmental challenges involves extensive local management ranging from reducing nutrient runoff, recurrent and riverine flooding hazards, changes in global recycling markets, and changing energy demands requires a strong State-Local partnership.
-This requires not only revenues but also necessary local authority to continue the work of meeting new challenges.
+29 Responding to continued and varied environmental challenges involves extensive local

+30 management ranging from reducing nutrient runoff, recurrent and riverine flooding hazards,

+31 changes in global recycling markets, and changing energy demands requires a strong State-Local

+32 partnership.
+This requires not only revenues but also necessary local authority to continue the

+- 33 work of meeting new challenges. - 34

-TRANSPORTATION
+35 TRANSPORTATION

-VML is mindful of and acknowledges the contribution of the legislation enacted in the 2013 session (HB2313), and in the 2014 session SMART SCALE (HB 2) and the 2020 session
+- 36 - 37 VML is mindful of and acknowledges the contribution of transportation legislation enacted in the - 2013 session (HB2313), the 2014 session SMART SCALE (HB 2), and the 2020 session